 Nearly half of Canadians didn't use all their vacation days in 2022: survey

-Almost half of Canadians reported that they didn’t use all their vacation days in 2022, with more than half says that they feel deprived of vacation time, according to a new report.
+Almost half of Canadians reported that they didn’t use all their vacation days in 2022, with more than half saying they feel deprived of vacation time, according to a new report.

-The data comes from the 2023 edition of Expedia’s annual “Vacation Deprivation Report,” a report which the travel brand has been commissioning since 2000.
-The 2023 report consisted of an online survey conducted by Northstar Research Partners, a global strategic research firm, between February 9 and March 3.
+The data comes from the 2023 edition of Expedia’s annual “Vacation Deprivation Report,” a report that the travel brand has commissioned since 2000.
+The 2023 report consisted of an online survey conducted by Northstar Research Partners, a global strategic research firm, between Feb.
+9 and March 3.

 A total of 14,527 respondents were surveyed from across 16 countries in North America, South America, Europe and Asia.